 You said yes to forever.
 But before saying I do, make sure your wedding doesn’t come with a massive side of debt.
 According to a recent survey by Zola, this year 70% of couples are spending more on their wedding than they had planned.
 Plus with the average cost of weddings increasing in 2023, overspending and debt can happen quickly.
+In fact, a recent Credello survey on wedding financial regrets of that used 1000 people found that 20% of all respondents said they thought their wedding was unnecessarily expensive.
 However, it’s also possible to avoid debt when planning a wedding.
 Here are some tips, including:

 Expected wedding costs in the U.S. in 2023

 According to a new report by Zola, couples getting married in 2023 should expect to pay around $29,000, up slightly from 2022’s average of $28,000.
 This is largely in part to couples increasing their guest count from previous years, as well as inflation and economic changes.

 Keep in mind the average cost depends heavily on how many guests you have: Weddings with 50 or fewer guests will pay an average of $15,000, while those with more than 200 guests may pay $40,000 or more.

 Zola’s report also estimates the national average wedding expenses for services in 2023, based on a total budget of $29,000:

 - Venue: $6,500 to $12,000